flybywiresim/discord-bot/.github/CONTRIBUTING.md

 7. Inside the .env file, type `BOT_SECRET=TOKEN` replacing TOKEN with what you copied in step 6
 8. You may need to add the .env file to your gitignore if your IDE hasn't done it automatically.

+### Tokens

 Some commands may require additional tokens.
 If you would like to test them out on your bot, you must include the tokens inside your .env file.
-These commands include the metar and station commands.
-Both of these use the same API meaning you only need one token.
+These commands include the metar, station and Wolfram Alpha commands.
 The steps below will explain how to set this up.

+#### AVWX (Metar and Station)

 1. Make a free account [here](https://avwx.rest/).
 Then, follow the steps [here](https://account.avwx.rest/getting-started) to get your token
 2. Inside the .env file, on a new line type `METAR_TOKEN=TOKEN` replacing TOKEN with what you copied in step 1
 3. Then, on another new line within the .env file, type `STATION_TOKEN=TOKEN` replacing TOKEN with what you copied in step 1

-### Wolfram Alpha Token
+#### Wolfram Alpha
-In order to make use of the wolfram alpha command you will need a wolfram alpha AppID, in order to obtain one you will need to:

 1. Select get API access [here](https://products.wolframalpha.com/api/) to create an account.
 2. Once you have an account you will need to get an AppID from [here](https://developer.wolframalpha.com/portal/myapps/)
 3. Inside the .env file, on a new line type `WOLFRAMALPHA_TOKEN=TOKEN` replacing TOKEN with your wolfram alpha AppID